zzzprojects/LINQ-Async/README.md

 You want to resolve a predicate asynchronously and start all predicates concurrently and/or order them by completion.

 ##### Solution
-All LINQ extensions methods and overloads using a predicate is supported.
+All LINQ extension methods and overloads using a predicate are supported.
 You can easily use an asynchronously predicate and choose how the predicate will be resolved:
  - OrderByPredicateCompletion(bool)
  - StatePredicateConcurrently(bool)